-6.5 Capital Budgeting Process
+5.6 Capital Budgeting Process

-Each capital project shall have a corresponding plan to finance the capital assets or improvement.
-Financial analysis helps the County determine how much it can afford to finance considering current revenues, expenditures, and debt capacity.
+Each capital project shall have a corresponding plan to finance the capital asset or improvement.
+The financial analysis helps the County determine how much it can afford to finance considering current revenues, expenditures, and debt capacity.
 Consideration will be given to: